Another article in the OBT series. The next stop on our roving retirement took us to Nagoya Japan, primarily to see real Sumo wrestling.

 A docent shows how loose cotton can be made into strong thread

-Every aspect of both industries is covered from the beginning to now.
-Great detail is presented on turning cotton to thread, weaving hand towels and sheets, as well as braking systems, automatic transmissions, headlights, body frame painting, etc. Another highlight is the violin playing robot, which first performed at the World Exhibition in Shanghai in 2010 to large crowds, many of whom waited 6+ hours for the short show.
+The museum covers every aspect of both industries from the beginning to now.
+It shows details about turning cotton to thread, weaving hand towels and sheets, as well as braking systems, automatic transmissions, headlights, body frame painting, etc. Another highlight is the violin playing robot, which first performed at the World Exhibition in Shanghai in 2010 to large crowds, many of whom waited 6+ hours for the short show.

 The style was a bit mechanical compared to others I have heard. #DadJoke